FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 # 5. Data Types for Describing Conclusions

-This section describes the data types that are used to define conclusions about genealogical data.
+This section describes the data types that are used to define genealogical conclusions.

 <a id="conclusion"/>